 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Reception outcomes indicate that Communication and Language attainment does not prevent children achieving GLD.
 Disadvantaged children's internal spoken language assessments show expected and accelerated progress term on term across the school.
-Improved English and maths outcomes for cohort in Y1 (22-23) and for those in receipt of PP across the school.
-For children in Y1 (academic year 22-23) who did not meet GLD in Reception to catch up in English and maths subjects by the end of Spring 2.
+Improved English and maths outcomes for cohort in Y1 and Y2 (23-24) and for those in receipt of PP across the school.
+For children in Y1 (academic year 23-24) who did not meet GLD in Reception to catch up in English and maths subjects by the end of Spring 2.
+For children in Y2 (academic year 23-24) who did not achieve the standard in phonics to receive further support.
 (Repeat this activity for the Reception class in the following year where there are additional needs.)
 For PP children to make accelerated progress where progress has been slow to allow for catch-up.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 For all disadvantaged children to attend school at least 96% of the time.
 Improved reading attainment among disadvantaged pupils Phonics screening and Reading outcomes of disadvantaged children should be in line with their peers in years' 22-23, 23-24, 24-25.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing by 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations. a significant reduction in serious behaviour incidents recorded on Cpoms. improved progress.
+Sustained high levels of wellbeing by 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations. a significant reduction in serious behaviour incidents - recorded on Cpoms. improved progress.